Who must quarantine or isolate in residence? When?

 Students attending Saint Mary's for the first time who are interested in living in residence can apply online through our Housing Portal.
 Learn more on our Apply for Residence page.

-You do not pay for residence through our office.
-The residence fees get applied to your student account for the fall term in mid-August (mid-December for the winter term) and are paid the same way you would pay for your tuition.
+Residence fees get applied to your student account for the fall term in mid- to late-August (mid-December for the winter term) and are paid the same way you would pay for your tuition.
 The payment options are available on the Service Centre webpage.

 Can a first-year student get a single room?